ludocode/onramp/docs/intermediate-representation.md

 Parameters are given as *variables*: storage for them is already allocated as though by `var` instructions and the parameter value is stored at that location.
 (This is done automatically for all parameters because the compiler would do it anyway.)

 Therefore, named parameters are actually *pointers* to the arguments given to the function.
-They are named with a `%%` prefix by convention.

 For example, in a function like this: